 PDFs and other documents

-Many of our older PDFs and Word documents don’t meet accessibility standards.
-For example, some are not structured so they’re accessible to a screen reader.
+Many of our older PDFs and Word documents do not meet accessibility standards.
+For example, some are not structured so they are accessible to a screen reader.

 Some of our PDFs and Word documents are essential to providing our services.
-For example, we have PDFs with information on accessing our services, and some forms published as Word documents.
-We have a number of on-going projects to fix or replace these documents.
+For example, we have PDFs with information on how users can access our services, and forms published as Word documents.
+We have several on-going projects to fix or replace these documents.

 What we’re doing to improve accessibility

 We will be working to make improvements to this website soon.

 The galleries function is being rebuilt in order to address the issue of links without text alternatives and the issue of duplicate ID's.
 Fixes are being developed and tested.
 It is not expected that these fixes will be in place until September 2022.